jimbike/rapidsnordic/rapidsnordic-astro/src/content/races/2025-12-16-grand-rapids.md

 Distances are subject to change based on snow conditions

-V And JV - 5k   (2 or 4 loops depending on conditions)
+V And JV - 5k   (2 or 4 laps depending on conditions)
-JV -  5K
-C team 3K
+C team  -  3K   (2 laps)
 ### Bus Schedule
 - **No bus for home race** - Meet directly at venue